OSInside/kiwi/doc/source/overview.rst

    *image* in the specified format based on the unpacked image and the information provided in the configuration file.

-The image creation process with KIWI is automated and does not require any user interaction.
+The image creation process with {kiwi} is automated and does not require any user interaction.
 The information required for the image creation process is provided by the image description.